scrapy/scrapy/docs/topics/jobs.rst

 -----------------

 A sub-directory for a single slot in the crawler.
 The name is a filesystem-safe encoding of the hostname, along with the hostname's md5-hash to prevent rare collisions between hostnames.

-(why not just use the md5-hash?
-It seems pointlessly complex to add the human readable hostname component.)

 qXXXXXX
 -------